+VIRATRACE PUBLIC SOURCE LICENSE

+Version 1.0.1 - December 10, 2020

 Please read this License carefully before downloading this software.

-By downloading or using this software, you are agreeing to be bound by the terms of this License.
+By downloading and using this software, you are agreeing to be bound by the terms of this License.
 If you do not or cannot agree to the terms of this License, please do not download or use the software.

-1. General; Definitions: This License applies to any program or other work which Apple Computer, Inc. ("Apple") makes publicly available and which contains a notice placed by Apple identifying such program or work as "Original Code" and stating that it is subject to the terms of this Apple Public Source License version 2.0 ("License").
+1. General; Definitions: This License applies to any program or other work which ViraTrace, LLC (“ViraTrace”) publicly announces as subject to this ViraTrace Public Source License and contains a notice placed by ViraTrace identifying such program or work as “Original Code” and stating that it is subject to the terms of the ViraTrace Restrictive Public Source License version 1.0 (or subsequent version thereof), as it may be revised from time to time by ViraTrace(“License”).
 As used in this License:

+1.1 “Affected Original Code” means only those specific portions of Original Code that allegedly infringe upon any party’s intellectual property rights or are otherwise the subject of a claim of infringement or other legal process.

-1.1 "Applicable Patent Rights" mean: (a) in the case where Apple is
+1.2 “Applicable Patent Rights” means: (a) in the case where ViraTrace

-the grantor of rights, (i) claims of patents that are now or hereafter acquired, owned by or assigned to Apple and (ii) that cover subject matter contained in the Original Code, but only to the extent necessary to use, reproduce and/or distribute the Original Code without infringement; and (b) in the case where You are the grantor of rights, (i) claims of patents that are now or hereafter acquired, owned by or assigned to You and (ii) that cover subject matter in Your Modifications, taken alone or in combination with Original Code.
+Is the grantor of rights, (i) claims of patents that are now or hereafter acquired, owned or assigned to ViraTrace and (ii) that cover subject matter contained in the Original Code, but only to the extent necessary to use, reproduce and/or distribute the Original Code without infringement; and (b) in the case where You are the grantor of rights, (i) claims of patents that are now or hereafter acquired, owned by or assigned to You and (ii) that cover subject matter in Your Modifications, taken alone or in combination with Original Code.

-1.2 "Contributor" means any person or entity that creates or contributes to the creation of Modifications.

-1.3 "Covered Code" means the Original Code, Modifications, thecombination of Original Code and any Modifications, and/or any respective portions thereof.
+1.3 “Covered Code” means the Original Code, Modifications, the combination of Original Code and any Modifications, and/or any respective portions thereof.

-1.4 "Externally Deploy" means: (a) to sublicense, distribute or otherwise make Covered Code available, directly or indirectly, to anyone other than You; and/or (b) to use Covered Code, alone or as

-part of a Larger Work, in any way to provide a service, including but not limited to delivery of content, through electronic communication with a client other than You.
+1.4 “Deploy” means to use, sublicense or distribute Covered Code, and includes without limitation, any and all internal use or distribution of Covered Code within your business or organization, specifically including research and development (R&D) use, as well as direct or indirect sublicensing or distribution of Covered Code by You to any third party in any form or manner.

-1.5 "Larger Work" means a work which combines Covered Code or portions thereof with code not governed by the terms of this License.
+1.5 “Larger Work ” means a work which combines Covered Code or portions thereof with code not governed by the terms of this License.

-1.6 "Modifications" mean any addition to, deletion from, and/or change to, the substance and/or structure of the Original Code, any previous Modifications, the combination of Original Code and any previous Modifications, and/or any respective portions thereof.
-When code is released as a series of files, a Modification is: (a) any addition to or deletion from the contents of a file containing Covered Code; and/or (b) any new file or other representation of computer program statements that contains any part of Covered Code.
+1.6 “Modifications” mean any addition to, deletion from, and/or change to, the substance and/or structure of Covered Code .
+When code is released as a series of files, a Modification is: (a) any addition to or deletion from the contents of a file containing Covered Code; and/or (b) any new file or other representation of computer program statements that contains any part of the Covered Code.

-1.7 "Original Code" means (a) the Source Code of a program or other work as originally made available by Apple under this License, including the Source Code of any updates or upgrades to such programs or works made available by Apple under this License, and that has been expressly identified by Apple as such in the header file(s) of such work; and (b) the object code compiled from such Source Code and originally made available by Apple under this License.
+1.7 “Original Code” means (a) the Source Code of a program or other work as originally made available by ViraTrace under this License, including Source Code of any updates or upgrades to such programs or works made available by ViraTrace under this License, and that has been expressly identified by ViraTrace as such in the header file(s) of such work; and (b) the object code compiled from such Source Code and originally made available by ViraTrace under this License.

-1.8 "Source Code" means the human ) readable form of a program or other work that is suitable for making modifications to it, including all modules it contains, plus any associated interface definition files, scripts used to control compilation and installation of an executable (object code).
+1.8 “Source Code” means the human or optical character recognition (OCR) readable form of a program or other work that is suitable for making modifications to it, including all modules it contains, plus any associated interface definition files, scripts used to control compilation and installation of an executable (object code).